shashanknow/portfolio/final_project_III_shashank.md

 - Finally, I also highlighted benefits of training in MMA to solidify my call-to-action.

+## Audience

+Finally after working through all different parts of the project, I have identified my audience to be people who are not agnostic of MMA.
+It is required for them to like or be fans of MMA but at least know of the existence of the sport and understand the basics of it.

 ## Let's look at the new visualizations

 ### Radar Chart